-Imagining learners in Iran taking physics courses at Oxford University, UK, and American learners studying Middle Eastern history at German universities without any of them crossing the borders of their countries is no longer a dream.
-Technology breakthroughs have brought the world’s knowledge at your fingertips, regardless of your mother tongue, with numerous advantages and a global demand, the E-learning industry is booming
+The definition of e-learning translation: Imagining learners in Iran taking physics courses at Oxford University, UK, and American learners studying Middle Eastern history at German universities without any of them crossing the borders of their countries is no longer a dream.
+Technology breakthroughs have brought the world’s knowledge at your fingertips, regardless of your mother tongue, with numerous advantages and a global demand, the e-learning industry is booming

 Learn It Your Way

-Acknowledging that not all global learners perceive information in the same way and that each target locale is influenced by its cultural factors, global corporates soon realized that localizing E-learning materials is the key to reaching out to learners around the globe, broadening their customer base and drastically boosting sales.
+Acknowledging that not all global e-learners perceive information in the same way and that each target locale is influenced by its cultural factors, global corporates soon realized that localizing E-learning materials is the key to reaching out to e-learners around the globe, broadening their customer base and drastically boosting sales.